EZ DETECT Colon Cancer and Ulcer Test

 Suggestions for prevention:

 - Eat high-fiber content foods, such as cereal, prunes and fresh vegetables.

-Avoid excessive fats in your diet.
+- Avoid excessive fats in your diet.

 - If over 40, test your stool for hidden blood once a year and more often if there is a family history of bowel problems or colorectal cancer.